 of the Centre, the College or the University.

-© Liverpool Community College, Liverpool John Moores University and the Contributors, 2002, 2003
+© City of Liverpool College, Liverpool John Moores University and the Contributors, 2002, 2003

 Articles and reviews in this journal may be freely reproduced for use in subscribing institutions only, provided that the source is acknowledged.